smaurice101/maadsbml/docs/source/usage.rst

    * - MAINHOST
      - This is the IP Address MAADSBML will listen on for connections.
    * - maadsdocker/maads-batch-automl-otics
-     - Docker container for Windows/Linux users
+     - MAADSBML Docker container for Windows/Linux users
    * - maadsdocker/maads-batch-automl-otics-arm64
-     - Docker container for MAC/Linux users
+     - MAADSBML Docker container for MAC/Linux users

 .. important::